Our Patients Have The Right To….

 - Provision for after hour and emergency care

-- Your rights to refuse or participate in experimental research
+- Patient’s right to refuse or participate in experimental research

-- The credentials of health care professionals at Student Health Services
+- The credentials of health care professionals at Student Health and Wellness

 - Advance Directives (directions as to any aspect of a patient’s health care, including the withholding or withdrawal of life support systems.)

-Providing Student Health Services with complete and accurate information about your health, medications both prescribed and over the counter, dietary supplements, and any allergies or sensitivities.
+Providing Student Health and Wellness with complete and accurate information about your health, medications both prescribed and over the counter, dietary supplements, and any allergies or sensitivities.

-Following the treatment plan prescribed by your Student Health Service health care provider and participating in your care.
+Following the treatment plan prescribed by your Student Health and Wellness health care provider and participating in your care.

-Providing transportation from a responsible adult from the Student Health Services to your residence and having someone remain with you for twenty four (24), hours, if required by your Student Health Service provider.
+Providing transportation from a responsible adult from the Student Health and Wellness to your residence and having someone remain with you for twenty four (24), hours, if required by your Student Health and Wellness provider.

-Informing your Student Health Service provider about any medical power of attorney or any other medical directive that could affect your care.
+Informing your Student Health and Wellness provider about any medical power of attorney or any other medical directive that could affect your care.